 Riverside High School is a Year 7 to 12 school located on the beautiful West Tamar River.
 The school has approximately 800 enrolments.
 At Riverside High School we ensure that there are opportunities for every student to achieve personal excellence.
 Our school provides learning opportunities which develop students’ knowledge, skills, and understandings.
 The school values are Courage, Aspiration, Respect, and Endeavour.

 This school was established in 1962 and, in partnership with the community, has gained an enviable reputation statewide.
 This reputation has been partly built on the achievements of our students in a wide variety of academic, sporting and cultural pursuits.
 Our former students have gone on to further successes in many areas including business, politics, education, the performing arts and sport.

-As well as studying a comprehensive range of subjects, students have the opportunity to participate in a range of extra-curricula programs including, music and drama activities, art exhibition and sports teams.
-Our school has a demonstrated commitment to challenging and extending students; we have enjoyed considerable success in Science Challenges, Maths Relays, Apex Fashion Awards, the Frank MacDonald Prize, MUNA and a variety of competitions.
+As well as studying a comprehensive range of subjects, students can participate in extracurricular programs including, music and drama activities, art exhibitions and sports teams.
+Our school has demonstrated a commitment to challenging and extending students; we have enjoyed considerable success in Science Challenges, Maths Relays, Apex Fashion Awards, the Frank MacDonald Prize, MUNA and a variety of competitions.
 We are also committed to developing students’ leadership potential and the majority of our students undertake leadership training for various roles during their time here.